The 9 Keys to Long-Term Travel on a Budget

 My own health insurance (expat insurance through GeoBlue) costs me $160 per month and covers me anywhere in the world except the frightfully expensive USA.
 And that cost is with a preexisting condition.
 Someone with no preexisting conditions or someone younger than myself can easily pay less (my partner pays $130, for reference).

-Long-term travelers have a variety of other categories for their spending depending on how they travel.
+Long-term travelers have a variety of other categories for their spending depending on how they travel on a budget.

 I, for instance, travel with my small dog, Luna.
 So I budget for her vet bills, supplies, and food along the way.